rashmi0007/customer-churn-analysis/README.md

 ▪ Both male and female are departing the company in same proportion due to high churn rate.

 ▪ Most of the Churned customers including Senior Citizen preferred Electronic Check as the payment method.

+## Recommendations :
+▪ Encourage customers to subscribe to One-Year and Two-Year contracts, offering incentives to mitigate the higher monthly costs.

+▪ Implement targeted discounts for Month-to-Month subscribers to enhance retention.

+▪ Educate customers on the benefits of signing up for Online Security and Tech Support to improve service stickiness.